Cheltenham is governed at local level by a combination of councils:

 Gloucestershire GL50 9SA

-40 Borough Councillors represent 20 ‘wards’ much smaller than the county ‘divisions’.
-To find your local borough councilor, click here.
+40 Borough Councillors represent 20 neighbourhood ‘wards’ much smaller than the county ‘divisions’ with two councillors for each ward.
+To find your local borough councillor, click here.

-Next elections due May 2014 - one council seat in each ward (half the council) comes up for election every two years, the normal term of office being four years.
+The next borough elections are due in May 2016.
+Half the council (one council seat in each ward) comes up for election every two years, the normal term of office being four years.

 Some but not all parts of Cheltenham are also represented by one of five parish councils.
 They have important rights to be consulted on planning issues and can have powers to manage local pathways, green spaces, monuments and buildings.
 Don’t believe the Vicar of Dibley though – they are elected and have no connection to religious parishes or vicars!
 Each does have its own paid official, the Parish Clerk.